 You may take your case to trial in front of a judge or a jury.
 There are different strategic reasons that either may be preferable.
 Your attorney can help you make this decision.

 Step Seven: Submit an Appeal or Post-Trial Motions

 If you do not win your case, you may appeal the decision or submit post-trial motions for a new trial.

-A Lawyer Can Help You With Your Pueblo CO Personal Injury Claim
+How an Attorney Can Help With Your Pueblo CO Personal Injury Claim

-If you or a loved one have been injured by someone else’s negligent, reckless, or intentional actions, you should contact an attorney at Brylak Law right away.
+If you or a loved one have been injured by someone else’s negligent, reckless, or intentional actions, contact an injury attorney at Brylak Law right away.
 We will walk you through the Pueblo CO personal injury claim process and help you obtain compensation.
-Call us today
+Call us today.